AceOfSpades-JFK/MusicPlayer/README.md

 ## Installation

-1. Download the latest relase of the project and extract its contents
+1. Download the latest relase of the project and extract its contents.

-2. Move the `addons/music_player` folder into your project's `addons` folder
+2. Move the `addons/music_player` folder into your project's `addons` folder.

+3. Move `tracklist.json` into your project's root folder.
+You can make any changes to

-3. Open/reload the project
+4. Open/reload the project.

-4. Enable the Music Player plugin in Project > Project Settings > Plugins
+5. Enable the Music Player plugin in Project > Project Settings > Plugins.

 Once the plugin has been enabled, you can now use the Music Player by either: